ruixing76/alta2023/_pages/calls/Main Workshop Papers.md

 ## Instructions for Authors Paper Submission

-Authors should submit their papers via OpenReview: <https://openreview.net/group?id=ALTA.asn.au/2023/Workshop><base target="_blank"> (using the “ALTA 2023 Workshop Submission” button)
+Authors should submit their papers via OpenReview: <https://openreview.net/group?id=ALTA.asn.au/2023/Workshop> (using the “ALTA 2023 Workshop Submission” button)

 ### Formatting Guidelines
 Submissions must follow the two-column ACL format.
-We therefore strongly recommend you use LaTeX style files or Microsoft Word template from: <https://github.com/acl-org/acl-style-files><base target="_blank">
+We therefore strongly recommend you use LaTeX style files or Microsoft Word template from: <https://github.com/acl-org/acl-style-files>

 ### Paper Length
 Long papers should be 7-8 pages (excluding references) \